mctools/simplebuild-dgcode/doc/source/intro.rst

 <sbhistory>` goes back to 2012, but in 2023/2024 it was cleaned up and
 resurrected in its present form.

-Most importantly, dgcode includes functionality for easy setting up and launching of Geant4 simulation jobs based on configurable :ref:`geometry <sbgeo>` and :ref:`generator <sbparticlegen>` modules, and contains various functionality for :ref:`material definitions <sbmatdef>`, :ref:`physics lists <sbphyslist>` choice, :ref:`visualisation <sb3dvis>`, multiprocessing, random number handling, output persistification and analysis, etc.
+Most importantly, dgcode includes functionality for easy setting up and launching of Geant4 simulation jobs based on configurable :ref:`geometry
+<sbgeo>` and :ref:`particle generator <sbparticlegen>` modules, and contains
+various functionality for :ref:`material definitions <sbmatdef>`, :ref:`physics lists <sbphyslist>` choice, :ref:`visualisation <sb3dvis>`, multiprocessing,
+random number handling, output persistification and analysis, etc.

 Before starting to use dgcode, you should first of all make sure you have :ref:`installed <sbinstall>` it, and secondly you should spend some time with